Ringer Edwards: Experiences as a POW

 Along with many other Allied prisoners, Edwards was sent to work as forced labour on the railway being built by the Japanese army from Thailand to Burma.
 In 1943, he and two other prisoners killed cattle to provide food for themselves and comrades.
 They were caught by the Japanese and sentenced to death.
 Crucifixion was a form of punishment, torture and/or execution that the Japanese military sometimes used against prisoners during the war.
 Edwards and the others were initially bound at the wrists with fencing wire, suspended from a tree and beaten with a baseball bat.
 When Edwards managed to free his right hand, the wire was driven through the palms of his hands.
 His comrades managed to smuggle food to him and he survived his ordeal.
 The other two men crucified at the same time did not survive.

 Post war

 After the Surrender of Japan, Edwards was released and was discharged from the army on 4 December 1945.

-British novelist Nevil Shute met Ringer Edwards in 1948 at a station in Queensland.
-Some of Edwards' experiences, including the crucifixion, became the basis for the character "Joe Harman" in A Town Like Alice.
+British novelist Nevil Shute met Edwards in 1948 at a station in Queensland.
+Some of Edwards' experiences, including the crucifixion, became the basis for the character Joe Harman in A Town Like Alice.
 Unlike Edwards' experiences, the entire story takes place in Malaya.
-The other main character, "Jean Paget", was based on the separate experiences of a Dutchwoman whom Edwards never met.
+The other main character, Jean Paget, was based on the separate experiences of a Dutchwoman whom Edwards never met.
 The novel was the basis for subsequent adaptations, including a 1956 film and a 1981 television miniseries.
 In the former, the Harman character was played by Peter Finch, and in the latter by Bryan Brown.

 Edwards later returned to Western Australia and settled at Gingin, where he died in 2000.